Codecademy/docs/content/rust/concepts/operators.md

     println!("NOT: {:b}", !a);
 }

-Assignment Operators
+5. Assignment Operators
-Assignment operators combine arithmetic and bitwise operations with assignment.
-They are a concise way of performing operations and updating variables.
-Here's a demonstration:
+Assignment operators are used to assign values to variables.
+They are a way of performing operations and updating variables.
+Example:

 rust
-Copy code
 fn main() {
     let mut num = 10;